legisledger/legisledger/README.md

-# Legis Ledger: Knowledge Infrastructure for Democracy
+# Legis Ledger: ARCHIVED

-**🟢 STATUS: The Legis Ledger public repository is now live at https://demo.legisledger.com.**
+(Codebase Secured)

+**⚠️ ARCHIVED: The active codebase has been migrated to a private organization repository for security and IP protection.
+The public site is still live at [https://demo.legisledger.com](https://demo.legisledger.com).**

 ---